Bedouins I

 recurrent available till Age III

-During the achievement phase, gain 5 coins and 1 glory for each province where your objects are present
+During the achievement phase, gain 5 coins and 1 glory for each province with your objects

 instant